dekk-app/dekk/.manual/images.md

 ## FitImage

-a version of MaskedImage that is already using
+A version of MaskedImage that is already using:

 ```jsx
 css`